johnnyzn/MalRNN/README.md

 # MalRNN
-An RNN-based framework to evade opensource anti-virus which is also deep learning-based.
+An RNN-based framework to evade deep-learning based malware detectors in black-box mode.
 E.g., MalConv and Non-Negative MalConv.